The 2021 NFL Draft will be a great event for teams to start building for their future. Here is the Trey Lance 2021 NFL Draft Profile

 He redshirted his first year on campus, sitting behind Easton Stick.
 Lance started as a redshirt freshman for the Bisons in 2019.
 He threw for 2,786 yards, 28 touchdowns and 0 interceptions on 66.9 percent completion.
 Lance also had 1,100 yards on the ground and 14 rushing touchdowns.
 His play helped the Bisons win an FCS National Championship.
 North Dakota State played only one game in the fall of 2020 where Lance passed for 149 yards with two touchdowns and one interception on 50 percent completion.
 He rushed for 143 yards and two touchdowns in North Dakota State’s win over Central Arkansas.

 After the one game of the 2020 season for Lance, he decided to declare for the pros.
 He will likely be picked very early in the 2021 NFL Draft.

 Lance makes great decisions with the football.
-He had one career interception in college and he really puts the ball in harms way.
+He had one interception in his only full season of college football and he rarely puts the ball in harms way.
 Lance can go through his progressions and then make the correct decision, which is evidence by his low interception total and his high completion percentage.